cstaelen/tidarr/docs/LIDARR_INTEGRATION.md

 - **Template path**: set in `.tiddl/config.toml`

-## Search Behavior
+## How Search Works

+### Search Process

+When Lidarr searches for an album, Tidarr:

+1. **Receives the query** from Lidarr (either `t=music` with `artist`/`album` params or `t=search` with `q` param)
+2. **Constructs search query**: Combines artist + album for `t=music` requests
+3. **Queries Tidal API**: Searches for matching albums (up to 50 results)
+4. **Returns all results**: Sends all Tidal results back to Lidarr in Newznab XML format
+5. **Lidarr matches**: Lidarr's own matching algorithm selects the best result

+**Important**: Tidarr acts as a simple indexer - it returns raw Tidal search results without filtering.
+Lidarr handles all matching and selection logic.

 ### What to Expect

-Tidarr uses smart matching to find the best album results from Tidal:

-✅ **Works well with**:
+✅ **Tidarr will return results for**:
-- Standard album searches: `"Artist Album Name"`
+- Any album available on Tidal
-- Artists with special characters: `"AC/DC"`, `"N.W.A"`, etc.
-- Partial album titles: Searches for `"For Those About to Rock"` will find `"For Those About to Rock (We Salute You)"`
-- Self-titled albums: `"Bad Religion Bad Religion"` correctly identifies self-titled albums
-- Multiple editions: Automatically selects the best matching edition (usually Standard over Deluxe)
+- All editions (Standard, Deluxe, Remastered, etc.)
+- Up to 50 albums per search

 ⚠️ **Limitations**:
 - **Album not on Tidal**: If an album isn't available on Tidal, no results will be returned
-- **Very different naming**: If Tidal uses a significantly different album title, matching may fail
-- **Artist-only matches**: If only the artist matches but not the album title, no results (prevents wrong downloads)
+- **Tidal's search algorithm**: Results depend entirely on how Tidal's search API ranks albums
-- **Top 50 results**: Only searches the first 50 results from Tidal - very obscure albums may be missed
+- **Result limit**: Only the top 50 results from Tidal are returned

 ### Search Tips

 **For best results**:
-1. Use standard album names without extra info
-   - ✅ Good: `"Pennywise All or Nothing"`
-   - ❌ Avoid: `"Pennywise - All or Nothing (2012) [Deluxe]"`

-2. If automatic search fails, try manual search with simpler queries
-   - Instead of full album name, try just the first few words

-3. Check if the album exists on Tidal first
+1. **Ensure album exists on Tidal**
+   - Check Tidal's website/app to verify availability
-   - Not all albums are available on Tidal (licensing restrictions)
+   - Not all albums are available due to licensing restrictions

-4. For artists with special characters, both formats work:
-   - `"AC/DC Power Up"` and `"AC DC Power Up"` will both work
+2. **Let Lidarr's matching work**
+   - Lidarr handles all matching logic - Tidarr just provides the raw results
+   - Configure Lidarr's preferences for best matching behavior

+3. **Check authentication**
+   - Make sure Tidal auth is still valid in Tidarr settings
+   - Expired tokens will result in no results

 ### When No Results Are Found

 If Lidarr shows no results from Tidarr:

-1. **Check Tidal availability**: Search for the album manually on Tidal's website/app
+1. **Verify Tidal availability**: Search manually on Tidal to confirm the album exists
-2. **Try simpler query**: Use just artist name and first word of album
-3. **Check logs**: Tidarr logs show what was searched and why results were filtered
+2. **Check Tidarr logs**: See what query was sent to Tidal and how many results returned
-4. **Verify authentication**: Make sure Tidal auth is still valid in Tidarr settings
+3. **Verify authentication**: Ensure Tidal token is valid in Tidarr settings
+4. **Try manual search**: Use Lidarr's manual search to see all available results

 ## Advanced Topics